blawar/goldbricks/README.md

 GoldBricks will display whether a ticket is present or not, and if so, it's titlekey.
 Titlekeys are required to decrypt and access titles' content which require a ticket.
 Otherwise, they are undecryptable, hence unlaunchable by the system.

-**TL;DR:** **Always** try to avoid untrusted NSPs, and if you go ahead and install CDN NSPs with tickets, avoid going online, or use special tools such as 90DNS, or you'll be banned for sure.
+**TL;DR:** **Always** try to avoid untrusted NSPs, and if you go ahead and install CDN NSPs with tickets, avoid going online, or use special tools such as Incognito, or you'll be banned for sure.

-## Quark and remote PC
+## Nut and remote PC

-Quark is a PC tool, with a fancy UI and made in Java, in order to help GoldBricks with the remote PC option.
-It should work on Windows, Linux or Mac.
+Nut is a PC tool, with a fancy UI and made in Python, in order to help GoldBricks with the remote PC option.
+It should work on Windows, Linux, and Mac.

-Only requirement for Quark to work is **JRE/JDK 8u60 or higher**.
+Nut can be downloaded here: <a href="https://github.com/blawar/nut">https://github.com/blawar/nut</a> .
+Windows users can download the prepackaged exe, all other users should download master and run server.py.

 **One time setup**: